squidsuit/squidsuit-redirect/README.md

 ## TODOS

+### NEAR FUTURE

-- Add KMS encryption to the buckets
+- Add KMS encryption to the buckets.
-- add https
+- Add HTTPS.
-- test my project works for new domain(s)
+- Test my project works for new domain(s).
-- map steps to set this up in the README
+- Map steps to set this up in the README.

 ### FUTURE STATE TODOS

-- Rework to make the code a little DRYer.
+- Make code DRYer.
 Ideally use modules and/or for_each for the buckets and Route 53 rules.